 Teacher: A person who provides direct classroom teaching or classroom-type teaching in a non-classroom setting, including special education teachers and reading specialists.

 Teacher preparation program: A State-approved course of study, the completion of which signifies that an enrollee has met all the State's educational or training requirements for initial certification or licensure to teach in the State's elementary or secondary schools.
 A teacher preparation program may be a regular program or an alternative route to certification, as defined by the State.
-For purposes of a TEACH Grant, the program must be provided by an institution of higher education.)
+For purposes of a TEACH Grant, the program must be provided by an institution of higher education.

+Teacher Shortage Area Nationwide Listing (Nationwide List): A list of teacher shortage areas in each State as defined under 34 CFR 682.210(q)(8)(vii).

 (Authority: 20 U.S.C.
 1070g, et seq.)